kwsp/tlib/README.md

 cmake --build build -j
 ```

-To run tests, `cd build` and either execute the individual binaries or just run `make test`.
+To run tests, `cd build` and either execute the individual binaries or run all tests with `ctest`.